okgrow/guides/docs/Processes-Development-Principles.md

 * Don't live with pain (duplicated code, glue code, yak-shaving).
 Take the time to solve the pain.
 * Automate where possible.
 Make builds, deployments, and common tasks as painless as possible.
 By automating, you save time for everyone.

-Browse the files and subdirectories here to see our various development processes documented.
+Browse the pages here to see our various development processes documented.